Day trip from Bari: Best things to do in Alberobello, Puglia

 Now a souvenir shop, this is also a good place to buy something to keep as a memory (don’t want to influence your choice, but they have the cutest magnets!).

-Take a panoramic photo of the trulli at Belvedere Santa Lucia
+08. Take a panoramic photo of the trulli at Belvedere Santa Lucia

 Belvedere Santa Lucia is a good place from where you can get a panoramic view of the trulli.
 It is located right next to the Church of Saint Lucia.

-Where to eat in Alberobello
+Where to stay in Alberobello

-- La Bottega del Gelato: Gelateria with lots of options, including vegan.
+• La Bottega del Gelato: Gelateria with lots of options, including vegan.
 Because you can’t visit Italy, without eating gelato!

-So is Alberobello worth a visit?
+So is Alberobello worth visiting?

 If you’re looking for a unique and fascinating town to explore in Italy, be sure to add Alberobello in Puglia to your Italy bucket list.
 With its cone-shaped houses called trulli and winding streets, you’ll feel like you’ve stepped right into a fairytale.

-Don’t forget to enjoy the delicious food while you’re there!
+Also, don’t forget to enjoy the delicious food while you’re there!

 Happy travels~